aorticweb/mcp-brag/README.md

 # MCP-RAG

 A high-performance Retrieval-Augmented Generation (RAG) system built with Model Context Protocol (MCP), providing semantic search and document embedding capabilities for AI applications.
+The embedding model and vector database all run locally and rely on open source models and libraries.

 ## Overview